 Getting the Care You Need, No Matter Your Health

 All forms of sedation dentistry are available at our office.
 We strive to use natural medications as much as possible.
-Some health condition limit what kinds of anesthesia we give our patients.
+Some health conditions limit what kinds of anesthesia we give our patients.
+Even if you do have one of the conditions that limits anesthesia usage, we’ll work with you to find an alternative to sedatives administered in oral surgeriesthat will still leave you as comfortable and relaxed as possible.
 Your safety is our utmost concern overall, but close behind is your comfort level, so don’t worry, our oral surgeon.
 Dr. Puckett, will find the best sedation solution for your oral procedure.

 This is another reason, though, to ensure you give us all your medical information, so we can ensure your anesthesia experience is safe and positive.
 Health conditions that affect the safety of general anesthesia, specifically, are: